 Trade marks come in all shapes and sizes – especially shape marks.
 Shape marks can be registered as trade marks provided they’re not commonly used or have a purely functional purpose:

 Earworms.
-That’s what advertising jingles and sounds are engineered to be and do.
-The moment you hear it, you’ll know the brand, product or service.
-Sounds marks are proving just as effective as visual trade marks:
+That's what advertising sounds and jingles are engineered to be and do.
+The moment you hear it, you'll know the brand. product or service.
+Sound marks are proving just as effective as visual trade marks: